microsoft/BCTech/samples/AppInsights/PowerBI/README.md

 # How to use the reports
 To use the Performance or Error report, do as follows
 1) Download and install Power BI Desktop: https://powerbi.microsoft.com/en-us/downloads/
-2) Download the .pbit template file
+2) Download the .pbit template files from the *Reports* directory
-3) Open the .pbit template file in Power BI Desktop
+3) Open a .pbit template file in Power BI Desktop
 4) Fill in parameters (Azure Application Insights App id is required.
 Get it from the *API Access* menu in the Azure Application Insights portal).
 5) (Optional) Save the report as a normal .pbix file